rebus-org/Rebus/README.md

 Current prerelease: [![NuGet pre](https://img.shields.io/nuget/vpre/Rebus.svg?style=flat-square)](https://www.nuget.org/packages/Rebus)

 This repository contains Rebus "core".
 You may also be interested in one of [the many integration libraries](https://github.com/rebus-org?utf8=%E2%9C%93&q=rebus.).

+For information about the commercial add-on (support, tooling, etc.) to Rebus, please visit [Rebus FM's page about Rebus Pro](https://rebus.fm/rebus-pro/).

 What?